Saturday, July 4, 2009

 I first heard this, my favorite patriotic song, sung on the radio by Kate Smith almost 60 years ago when I came to America as a 7-year-old boy.

-Kate Smith Sings God Bless America
+Kate Smith introduces God Bless America

 UPDATE: For a timely, twangy song by the Coal Miner’s Daughter and a Truck Drivin’ Man: God Bless America… Again at mon ami's Apostate family site in the sweet ol’ Mississippi Delta.